Pros and Cons of Using Focus Groups Within Your Research

 • It is used for collecting information from a large sample size.

-• It provides information on the “How”, and “Why” of respondents.
+• It provides information on the “How” and “Why” of respondents.
 It highlights how and why respondents think about a company’s market offering in such a way.

-• Its conducted in a non-natural setting.
+• It’s conducted in a non-natural setting.

 • The researcher has less control over the study aspects.

-• Many of the study’s aspects are usually imaginary, and hypothetical.
+• Many of the study’s aspects are usually imaginary and hypothetical.

 • It involves high cost.

-• The interview must ensure good skills’ demonstration.
+• The interview must ensure good skills demonstration.
 If not, the data collection will lose its meaning.

 Conclusion

 The main pros are that it provides information on the “How” and “Why” factors.
 Besides this, it is a flexible approach.
 But the cons are that it’s conducted in a non-natural setting.
-Many aspects in the study are also imaginary, and hypothetical.
+Many aspects of the study are also imaginary and hypothetical.
 Still, its benefits outweigh the drawbacks.
 Hence, researchers and marketers must use it.
 They should do so by evaluating both pros and cons of this research strategy.